yakudzo/Kelp-Module-Config-ConfigGeneral/README.md

 # DESCRIPTION

-This module provides support of [Config::General](https://metacpan.org/pod/Config::General) in your [Kelp](https://metacpan.org/pod/Kelp) applications.
+This module provides support of [Config::General](https://metacpan.org/pod/Config::General) as your `Kelp::Module::Config` module.

+[Config::General](https://metacpan.org/pod/Config::General) module is loaded with following configuration options:

+    -ForceArray      => 1,
+    -IncludeAgain    => 1,
+    -InterPolateVars => 1,

-Because [Config::General](https://metacpan.org/pod/Config::General) provides key/value interface you are not able to create array of arrays for your [Kelp::Module::Logger](https://metacpan.org/pod/Kelp::Module::Logger) configuration.
+Because [Config::General](https://metacpan.org/pod/Config::General) provides key/value interface you are not able to create array of arrays for your default [Kelp::Module::Logger](https://metacpan.org/pod/Kelp::Module::Logger) configuration.
 This module does it for you.

 Example:

-    modules = \[ Logger \]
+    modules = [ Logger ]

     <modules_init Logger>
       <outputs Screen>
          name      debug